AymaRehman/DE0917/Lab3/lab3_explanation.md

-# Lab 3: Concurrent Chunk Sorting in Go
+# Lab 3: `gosort` - Concurrent Chunk Sorting in Go

 > This is a README style document that explains:
 > - How to run each mode